calaldees/TeachProgramming/teachprogramming/static/docs/unit1-projects.md

 Training Tasks (Grade E to D)
 -----------------------------
-1. Ask the user a username and then ask for the password.
+1. Ask the user for a username and then ask for the password.
 If the username and password are correct give a message `approved` and exit.
-After 3 incorrect attempts, print `denied` and exit
+After 3 incorrect attempts, print `denied` and exit.
+    * Extension: delay for 2 seconds on incorrect password
 2. Read a list of numbers from a file.
 Print the sum of all the numbers
 3. Create a program that counts from 0 to 30 missing out all numbers devisable by 4
+    * Program must only have one print statement
 4. Create a program that reads a line from the user.
 If the line starts with `S`.
-Add that line to a text file
+Append that line to the bottom of a text file.
 5. Ask the user for 5 words.
 Print out a rubbish sentence putting between 10 and 20 of these words together
-6. Create a program that takes user input and converts a 12h time e.g. `4:53pm`, `6:00am` into into a 24h time e.g. `16:53`, `06:00`
+6. Create a program that takes user input and converts a 12h time (e.g. `4:53pm`, `6:00am`) into into a 24h time (e.g. `16:53`, `06:00`)
 7. Read in a phrase from a user.
 If the phrase exists in a file print “Phrase exists”
+    * This should ignore case
-8. Read a CSV file.
+8. Read a multiline CSV file.
 Print the highest number
     * example format `5,12,983,43,2,7,11,42`
 9. Fibonacci Sequence: Generate the following sequence under 200. `1,1,2,3,5,8,13,21,etc`
     * Add the previous 2 numbers, e.g. 2+3=5 3+5=8